zerotohero-dev/tiny-promise/README.md

 If you want to utilize the full advantage of **promises**, I would choose [one of the many options available, that play the game by the rules](http://promisesaplus.com/implementations)

-If you want something designed to be tiny, and fast, with a side-effect of non-standard behavior, then feel free to hack around.
+If you want something designed to be tiny, and fast, with a side-effect of non-standard behavior, then tiny-promise might be useful.

 At any rate, this code walks like a promise, and talks like a promise, with occasional "quack"s in between.